-One of the most common questions as learner driver “should I learn manual or an automatic?
+One of the most common questions for learner drivers is “should I learn a manual or an automatic car?
 Well, things to consider can I drive a manual car on an automatic licence?
-The simple answer is no. A manual driving licence gives you the freedom of choice to drive in manual or automatic and this freedom can also save you money in the long run.
+The simple answer is no. A manual driving licence gives you the freedom of choice to drive manual or automatic and this freedom can also save you money in the long run.

 Our advice would be to try out the manual as you will be better off in the long run, it will give a better option in future whether to buy a cheaper car or rent a cheaper a car or even for work.

 To enrol at a Driving School in Vauxhall contact us today.